plone/volto/docs/source/configuration/settings-reference.md

 ## Server-specific serverConfig

-Settings that are relevant to the Express-powered Volto SSR server are stored in the `config.settings.serverConfig` object.
+Settings that are relevant to the Express-powered Volto {term}`SSR` server are stored in the `config.settings.serverConfig` object.

 ```{glossary}